 General association principles#

-What color would a rollerblading cat be?
+What colour would a rollerblading cat be?
 How big would it be?
 Where would it be rollerblading?
-If you answered green, about the size of a car, and over the Golden Gate Bridge, then you have just seen another example of how association works.
-The image is creative and unusual, so it sticks better in your memory.
-We use this feature of memory in various techniques to improve your retention.
+If you answered green, about the size of a car, and over the Golden Gate Bridge, you have just built an association the same way the techniques in this section ask you to.
+The image is concrete, and you had to do a little work to picture it, so it sticks better than the bare words “cat” and “rollerblades” sitting side by side.

 Features of good associations#